WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 - MethodUUID
 - AllocationPriorityDate

-# Step 2: Manually Modify Existing Files to Generate CA CSV Data Compatible with WaDE 2.0.
+# Step 2: Manually Modify Existing Files to Generate OR CSV Data Compatible with WaDE 2.0.
 The following is a quick description of three CSV files manually created to be used as inputs into WaDE 2.0.
 These tables usually have single rows, so are prepared by manual inspection.

 ## 2-1. variables.csv
 Purpose: generate legend of granular variables specific to each state.

 Dependency:  None

 Supplemental Scripts Required:  None

 #### Inputs: